pacs-course/pacs-examples/Examples/src/Horner/README.md

 in the scalar and in the parallel version.
 The advantage of Horner increases as the polynomial degree increases.

 The Makefile has been set so that you always compile with optimization activated.

+*Note* To use the multithread parallel algorithm of the standard libary you need to link you code qith the Intel treading building block (tbb) library.
+This is done automatically by the Makefile.
+Of course, you mast have `libtbb.so` installed in your system!
+Check!

-**Note 1:** Since ``std::pow(x,n)`` may be very expensive (since it treats also non-enteger exponents), I have implemented in ``horner.cpp`` a function for elevation to power with integer exponents that just perfoms the required multiplications.
-This makes the comparison between standard and Horner algorithms fairer (Horner's algorithm does not need ``pow`` ).
-However, since c++17 there is an overloading of ``pow`` for integer exponents, so maybe there is no need of the specialised user-defined version anymore (but so far the implementations of the standard library do not exploit the specialization).
+**Note 1:** Since ``std::pow(x,n)`` may be very expensive (since it treats also non-integer exponents), I have implemented in ``horner.cpp`` a function for elevation to power with integer exponents (constant expressions) that just perfoms the required multiplications.
+Indeed, this procedure, if the exponent is not too high, is more efficient than the standard `pow` which has to solve a non-linear equation.
+However, since c++17 the standard library has an overloading of ``pow`` for (constexpr) integer exponents, so maybe there is no need of the specialised user-defined version anymore.

 **Note 2:**  To get significant timings use a high degree polinomial, at least 20.

-#What do you learn with this example#
+#What do you learn with this example?#

-- That the use of a elaborate algorithm can give a significant efficiency gain, even for apparently simple problems;
+- That the use of a more elaborate algorithm can give a significant efficiency gain, even for apparently simple problems;
 - A use of the new (since C++17) parallel algorithms of the standard library;